opensalt/opensalt-docs/docs/index.rst

 * *EducationLevel:* 	The current US K12 defined vocabulary is to use CEDS https://ceds.ed.gov/cedselementdetaiCF.aspx?termid=8267.
 Multiple values are allowed via comma delimitation and should be used to express grade spans.
 This is an optional field in OpenSALT and may be blank.

-* *CFItemType:* e.g., "Standard," "Benchmark," "Strand," or "Topic." or "Level 1, Level 2,..."
+* *CFItemType:* e.g., "Standard", "Benchmark", "Strand", "Topic" or "Level 1, Level 2,..."
 This is an optional field in OpenSALT and may be blank.

 * *License:* Systems may filter for content with particular licences to support discovery.
 This is an optional field in OpenSALT and may be blank.